 Skip to main content

 When I learned of the passing of Ali Pesa, the lead guitarist of John Junior's Beautiful Voices (BV) Band International, my reaction was that of shock and disbelief.
 It had been barely a month after I had met him at Downholm, Nairobi at the outset of the Covid-19 pandemic.
 Frail and emaciated though he looked, he appeared happy and contented; wearing his usual dimpled smile.
 He had a guitar on his shoulder and was apparently going to perform at show in the area that evening.
-It therefore came as shock to me when I heard just a few months later that he had passed away in April, the same year (2020).
+It therefore came as shock to me when I heard just a few months later that he had passed away in April, that very year (2020).

-Ali Pesa was without a doubt the best lead guitar Kenya has ever produced.
+Ali Pesa was without a doubt the best lead guitarist Kenya has ever produced.
 Unbeknown to many, Ali Pesa wasn't himself a Luo but played mainly in Luo bands.
 He was a Luhya by tribe but a Luo by choice.
 Colloquially called "Baba Tuzo/Tuso" and "Mbongo" his presence instantly transformed bands from hitherto unknown local pub groups to nationally acclaimed super bands.
 Such was the talent of Ali Pesa.
 The peak of most benga bands in Kenya coincided with him joining the bands: Think of Dola Kabarry's Orchestra Super Haki Haki in the early 2000s, Omondi Longlilo's Migwena Kings of the early 2010s, Opiyo Jarumba's Super Major Band of the mid 2010s and John Junior's BV Band International from mid 2010s.
 All these bands peaked when Ali Pesa was their lead guitarist and plummeted when he left.
-Take Omondi Longlilo and Migwena Kings for example and listen to the lead guitar and seben played by Ali pesa in tracks such as "Anita Nyausonga", "Goretty Awino" (Omondi's wife), "Were Wuod Ogawo", "Genga ka Wajango", "Diana nyakatito" and "Okoth Mang'ang'a".
+Take Omondi Longlilo and Migwena Kings for example and listen to the lead guitar and 'seben' played by Ali pesa in tracks such as "Anita Nyausonga", "Goretty Awino" (Omondi's wife), "Were Wuod Ogawo", "Genga ka Wajango", "Diana nyakatito" and "Okoth Mang'ang'a".

 Author's Note: Not much information is available on the late Ali Pesa, his age at death, where he ails from, family and burial place.
 Kenyan music is largely undocumented and it's the aim of this blog to bridge this information gap.